TimeToogo/Pinq.Demo.Sql/Source/README.md

 [`ITraversable`][0] and the [`ICollection`][1] interfaces.
-These interfaces defines the collection methods for querying so the it the job of the library to implement the mapping of this to the applicable backend, in this case MySql.
+These interfaces defines the collection methods for querying so the it the job of the library to implement the mapping of this to the applicable backend, in this case MySQL.

 As the collection API is already defined the entry point to this library merely is a thin wrapper around the PINQ API: